henkm/slate/source/index.html.md

-total_scanned | The total number of tickets already scanned is_blocked | Returns `false` by default, but can be `true` if the scanning device is blocked by the project owner. scannable_from | Tickets can be scanned later than given time scannable_from | Tickets can be scanned until given time
+total_scanned | The total number of tickets already scanned is_blocked | Returns `false` by default, but can be `true` if the scanning device is blocked by the project owner. scannable_from | Tickets can be scanned later than given time scannable_until | Tickets can be scanned until given time